-where everything was high quality.
+They went to a swanky where everything was high quality.
 The wood and velvet and leather that draped the well to do diners during their care free conversations.
-The
+The of ingredients.
+The thick, textured paper of the menus.
+The wax of the burning candles.

-The only thing missing amidst the quality was a thing Dempsey couldn’t point his finger to.
+The only thing missing amidst the quality was a thing Dempsey couldnโt point his finger to.
 This allusion bugged him, not because this thing was something he wished for in a restaurant, but because that thing was the next frontier of his work.
 How could he capture that inexplicable and deploy it in his craft?
 That thing which can not be measured by numbers and pointed to by somebody else as "quality"?

 "Say, Max.
 What you thinking all deeply about there?"